benvial/gyptis/docs/reference.rst

   You can use the search bar on the left or the :ref:`search page<search>` to look up for something in the documentation.
-Also useful are the :ref:`index<genindex>` and the :ref:`module index<modindex>` where of objects and modules are listed.
+Also useful are the :ref:`index<genindex>` and the :ref:`module index<modindex>` where objects and modules are listed.

 .. toctree::
    :maxdepth: 2